laurenhamann/book-blog/content/blog/reviews/Finlay Donovan Knocks 'Em Dead/index.md

 On the not-so-bright side, someone out there wants her ex-husband, Steven, out of the picture.
 Permanently.
 Whatever else Steven may be, he's a good father, but saving him will send her down a rabbit hole of hit-women disguised as soccer moms, and a little bit more involvement with the Russian mob than she'd like.

-Meanwhile, Vero's keeping secrets, and Detective Nick Anthony seems determined to get back into her life.
+Meanwhile, Vero's keeping secrets and Detective Nick Anthony seems determined to get back into her life.
 He may be a hot cop, but Finlay's first priority is preventing her family from sleeping with the fishes... and if that means bending a few laws then so be it.